 Triamcinolone acetonide, commonly known by the brand names Panalog and Vetalog, is a powerful steroid that can be used to treat inflammation, swelling, and itchiness for various conditions in dogs.
 Veterinarians may further prescribe it as long-term treatment for arthritis and chronic pain or skin conditions caused by allergies.

-Because triamcinolone acetonide is so powerful, it should only be used with a prescription and following strict veterinary instructions.
-Veterinarians will often prescribe the drug in addition to other medications, as triamcinolone acetonide only treats inflammatory symptoms, and not the underlying causes.
+Because triamcinolone acetonide is so powerful, it must only be used with a prescription and following strict veterinary instructions.
+Vets will often prescribe the drug in addition to other medications, as it only treats inflammatory symptoms, and not the underlying causes.

-It is important that you follow your veterinarian’s guidelines with this medication and do not discontinue using it until your veterinarian tells you to do so.
+It’s important that you follow your vet’s guidelines with this medication and do not discontinue using it until your vet tells you to do so.
+You can easily buy triamcinolone acetonide online from Chewy’s pharmacy with your vet’s prescription.

 Here’s what you should know about the uses, dosage, and side effects of triamcinolone acetonide for dogs.